-The WTA Charleston Open is a clay court tennis tournament that is held annually in Charleston, South Carolina.
+The WTA Charleston Open is a clay court tennis tournament held annually (usually in April) in Charleston, South Carolina, USA.

 The women’s tournament in Charleston is one of the longest-running tournaments on the WTA Tour, with the first tournament taking place in 1973.